 If you have diabetes or know somebody who is diabetic or if you are looking to steer clear of it altogether, we recommend having a look at these five free apps for diabetes risk assessment and care:

-This app even helps track and manage aspects like water consumption and exercise.
+This app even helps track and manage aspects of water consumption and exercise.

 2) Diabetes Pedometer with Glucose & Food Diary, Weight Tracker, Blood Pressure Log and Medication Reminder by Pacer